CosmoLike/cocoa/Cocoa/projects/README.md

 ## Adapting DES-Y3 to a new project <a name="appendix_des_y3_new"></a>

-(**warning**) The DES-Y3 project is not public yet, but the code will be release in the near future.
+(**warning**) The DES-Y3 project is not public yet, but our group will be release the code soon.

-Adapting the DES-Y3 folder to construct a new project involves many small core changes and a few major ones. **All small changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**.
+Adapting the DES-Y3 folder to construct a new project involves many small core changes and a few major ones. **All minor core changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**.

-The Major changes are:
+**The Major changes are:**

 * Computation of the covariance matrix using either [CosmoCov](https://github.com/CosmoLike/CosmoCov) or [CosmoCovFourier](https://github.com/CosmoLike/CosmoCov_Fourier) (replacing `/projects/des_y3/data/cov_Y3.txt`)
 * Simulation of new `n(z)` for lenses and sources (replacing `/projects/des_y3/data/nz_lens_Y3.txt` and `/projects/des_y3/data/nz_source_Y3.txt`)
 * Changes to the Cosmolike C++ interface so the appropriate routines can be called from the Python likelihood (will your project compute `3x2pt`, `6x2pt`, `4x2pt+N` or what?)
 * Changes to the Cosmolike Python likelihood so `Cobaya` can call the appropriate routines
-* Additional changes in the files localted at `/data`, including the `DES_Y3.dataset`
+* Additional changes in the files located at `/data`, including the `DES_Y3.dataset`
 * Changes to the number of lens and source bins in `.dataset` and in `params_XXX_3x2pt` files (and any additional files where the nuisance parameters are listed)

-Now we list the long list of small core changes so the C - C++ - Python interface can work flawlessly.
-They are tedious, but straightforward. **All core changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**
+We list below the long list of small core changes so the C - C++ - Python interface can work flawlessly.
+They are tedious but straightforward. **All core changes have been automatized in the script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh)**

-## Core changes when adapting DES-Y3 to a new project - the easy way <a name="appendix_des_y3_new_small"></a>
+## Minor core changes when adapting DES-Y3 to a new project - the easy way <a name="appendix_des_y3_new_small"></a>

 The easier way to create a new project and apply the core changes to the code (**excluding all major modifications listed above **) is via the bash script [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh).
-To proper use the bash script, users must set the following variables (set in the beggining of the [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh) file):
+To proper use the bash script, users must set the following variables (set at the beginning of the [transfer_project.sh](https://github.com/CosmoLike/cocoa/blob/main/Cocoa/projects/transfer_project.sh) file):

      OLD_PROJECT="des_y3"
      OLD_SURVEY="DES"